withoutchiu/nordech-candidate-technical-test/challenge_three/README.md

 ### Task:

 Can you consume an API and commit data to the database?
-Using Laravel's best practices, parse the list of all universities in Canada and the US using the API.
+Using Laravel's best practices, create a new laravel application and parse the list of all universities in Canada and the US using the API.
 Store the information in a MySQL database using best practice for table normalization.
-Please include the schema.

 Present the list of universities from the database and make the presentation of this data to have some styling.